voithos/godot-precomputed-atmosphere/README.md

 "[A Scalable and Production Ready Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf)" by Sébastien Hillaire.

+Currently, this does not implement aerial perspective or proper space views.

 ## Performance

 I ran a quick, non-comprehensive performance profile using NVIDIA Nsight